 This Regulatory Framework encompassing the Academic Statute (hereafter called the Statute) is made by Council pursuant to section 194 of the Education Act 1989.
-It sets out the rules, regulations, policies and procedures by which the Institution assures its compliance with its legislative requirements.
+It sets out the rules, regulations, and policies by which the Institution assures its compliance with its legislative requirements.